Public defence: Jan Peter Hammer

 Research Fellow Jan Peter Hammer will defend his research work The Treasure Hunt (2016-22) at the presentation of his artistic doctoral result at Oslo National Academy of the Arts.

-Jan Peter Hammer is a PhD scholar in the doctoral program for artistic research at the department of Fine Arts, Oslo National Academy of Arts, 2016-2022.
+Jan Peter Hammer is a PhD scholar in the doctoral program for artistic research at the Academy of Fine Art, Oslo National Academy of Arts, 2016-2022.

 The debate will take place in English.